Clam, Razor, clams

-The only management measures for razor clams are the minimum landing size if 100mm.
+The only management measures for razor clams are the minimum landing size of 100mm.
 Age of maturity is estimated to be at least three or four years (which is around the minimum landing size).
 However some sources suggest that maturity may not occur until greater lengths (i.e. 120 mm).

-There is currently no legal fishery for razor clam but there have been multiple requests and demand to fish for razor clams and there is intelligence suggesting that there is a risk of illegal fishing.
+There is currently no legal commercial fishery for razor clam but there have been multiple requests and demand to fish for razor clams and there is intelligence suggesting that there is a risk of illegal fishing.
 To mitigate this, NWIFCA has enacted a Use of a Dredge Byelaw 2017 to prevent illegal uses of dredges (where dredges are being used to fish for razor clams).

 A previous CEFAS study in the area recommended management measures should include making gear more selective to reduce shell damage and increase the minimum landing size.